Bl00ve/netwars/README.md

 # netwars
-A collection of things working on to use in SANS netwars
+A collection of things working on to use in SANS netwars, test